dedkryl/curl_3_07_2024/docs/HYPER.md

 - `--raw` and disabling `CURLOPT_HTTP_TRANSFER_DECODING`
 - RTSP
 - hyper is much stricter about what HTTP header contents it allows
-- leading whitespace in first HTTP/1 response header
 - HTTP/0.9
 - HTTP/2 upgrade using HTTP:// URLs.
 Aka 'h2c'
-- HTTP/2 in general.
-Hyper has support for HTTP/2 but the curl side needs changes so that a `hyper_clientconn` can last for the duration of a connection.
-Probably this means turning the Hyper HTTP/2 backend into a connection filter.

 ## Remaining issues